tehilayehudai/motifier-experiments/README.md

 ## Input FASTQ files

-Input FASTQ files for the pipeline are available in the [???).
+Input FASTQ files for the pipeline are available in the ???).
 The files should be downloaded to the `input/` directory in the pipeline directories.
-If only one pipeline is to be launched, then it is sufficient to download only the FASTQ file for that pipeline.
 Note that the FASTQ files should be copied in their original (gzip-compressed) form and should *not* be uncompressed.

 ## Establishing environment